akolliy1/more-recipe-server/README.md

  5. Create a database in progresql

-		 In the application root directory, check the config.js file in `server/config/config.js` to setup your database
+		 In the application src directory, check the config.js file in `server/config/config.js` to setup your database

  6. Run database migrations